thales-markets/thales-improvement-proposals/TIPs/TIP-88.md

 ## Specification

-pDAO gets granted permission to apply hot-fixes to Thales smart contracts for critical security vulnerabilities pursuant to the above extend and limitations.
+pDAO is granted permission to apply hot-fixes to Thales smart contracts for critical security vulnerabilities pursuant to the above extend and limitations.
+This includes codes changes and/or variable changes where necessary.

 ## Copyright